[les absoly dɔrjɑ̃]

 Family: woody, spicy, leather

-Notes: leather, peach, cinnamon, orange blossom, sandalwood, agarwood, musk, saffron, jasmine, ylang-ylang, rose, raspberry, amber
+Notes: leather, peach, cinnamon, orange blossom, sandalwood, oud, musk, saffron, jasmine, ylang-ylang, rose, raspberry, amber

-Santal Royal opens straight onto the scent of sandalwood, sweet and fragrant like a sawmill.
+Santal Royal opened straight onto the scent of sandalwood, sweet and fragrant like a sawmill.
 Sandalwood oil smells profound but has little radiance, and as a main note it risks flattening the perfume, unless a synthetic is added to support it.
-Here, it's paired with a strong leather note, pure, radiant, raspy and very dry, i.e. the modern variety that we also find in Thierry Wasser’s L’Homme Idéal.
-In Santal Royal, the dose of leather is high enough to be a top-to-base note.
-Maybe Thierry Wasser stretched the synthetic part a bit too far; it may fit the Dubai taste for power, but the elegance of the sandalwood oil struggles to breathe underneath it.
-Together with leather, we get the metallic freshness of orange blossom, and we clearly sense that Thierry Wasser composed Santal Royal at the same time as when he created L'Homme Idéal.
-There’s also a fruity top note, that peach-like note which has brought luminosity, sweetness and verve to many a Guerlain composition (Mitsouko, Chant d'Arômes, Nahéma, Guet-Apens).
+Here, it was paired with a strong leather note, pure, radiant, raspy and very dry, i.e. the modern variety that we also found in Thierry Wasser’s L’Homme Idéal.
+In Santal Royal, the dose of leather was high enough to be a top-to-base note.
+Maybe Thierry Wasser stretched the synthetic part a bit too far; it may fit the Dubai taste for power, but the elegance of the sandalwood oil struggled to breathe underneath it.
+Together with leather, we got the metallic freshness of neroli, and we clearly sensed that Thierry Wasser composed Santal Royal at the same time as when he created L'Homme Idéal.
+There was also a fruity top note, that peach-like note which has brought luminosity and sweetness to many a Guerlain composition (Mitsouko, Chant d'Arômes, Nahéma, Guet-Apens).
 Without this peach, Santal Royal would probably strike you as too bleak and black, at least for a Guerlain perfume.

-The scent of agarwood is often described as having a syrupy raspberry facet.
-In Santal Royal, the raspberry note is quite present, and at some point we almost think of La Petite Robe Noire Couture.
-This is also the moment when Santal Royal starts to get a smoother feel, with a floral bouquet of jasmine, rose and ylang-ylang, classic Guerlain.
-Yet, as noted, the dominant notes remain the woody-leathery and not the floral ones.
-We also detect the warmth of Christmas spices, in the style of Tonka Impériale.
-Yet, Santal Royal is not a gourmand fragrance, as the dryness of wood and leather persists throughout, although it seems to be rounded off with a bit of caramel sweetness towards the end (but significantly less so than in L’Homme Idéal).
-If the start of the fragrance could appear a bit unfriendly and stinging, the base mix of wood, raspberry, amber and leather has that addictive quality that is the hallmark of Guerlain.
+Registered as a threatened species, oud is one of perfumery’s costliest raw materials, so it's safe to say that in commercial perfumery, most if not all "oud" is a recreated synthetic note.
+The scent of oud is often described as having a syrupy raspberry facet.
+In Santal Royal, the raspberry note was quite present, and at some point we almost came to think of La Petite Robe Noire Couture.
+This was the moment when Santal Royal started to get a smoother feel, with a floral bouquet of jasmine, rose and ylang-ylang, classic Guerlain.
+We also detected the warmth of Christmas spices, in the style of Tonka Impériale.
+Yet, Santal Royal was not a gourmand fragrance, as the dryness of wood and leather persisted throughout, although it seemed to be rounded off with a bit of caramel sweetness towards the end (but significantly less so than in L’Homme Idéal).
+If the start of the fragrance could appear a bit unfriendly and stinging, the extremely tenacious base mix of wood, raspberry, amber and leather had that addictive quality that is the hallmark of Guerlain.

-We love: to get to know what Middle Eastern people like
+We love: getting to know what Middle Eastern people like

 Some images courtesy of guerlain.com